In 2014, I got to drive the 707-horsepower Charger SRT Hellcat. It was an exhilarating experience.

 A new four-point harness bar, available through Speedlogix, is available for use at the track.
 Mounting points for the bar are accessible, making it easy for customers to install without cutting or drilling anything.

 Standard cloth seats include Ballistic II inserts with silver embroidered Demon head logo in the seatbacks.
-An optional Laguna Leather Package includes leather-covered seats and trim with embossed Demon head logo.
+An optional Laguna Leather Package includes leather-covered seats and trim with an embossed Demon head logo.

 The 2018 Dodge Challenger SRT Demon will be available 14 exterior colors: B5 Blue, Billet Silver, Destroyer Grey, F8 Green, Go Mango, Granite Crystal, Indigo Blue, Maximum Steel, Octane Red, Pitch Black, Plum Crazy, TorRed, White Knuckle, and Yellow Jacket.

 Production of the limited-edition single model year Challenger SRT Demon begins later this summer, with 3,000 vehicles for the United States and 300 vehicles for Canada.

-All customers who buy the new 2018 Dodge Challenger SRT Demon receive one full-day session at Bob Bondurant School of High-performance Driving.
-The Bob Bondurant School of High Performance Driving in Chandler, Arizona, is the Official High-performance Driving School of Dodge//SRT.
+All customers who buy the new 2018 Dodge Challenger SRT Demon receive one full-day session at Bob Bondurant School of High-performance Driving, the Official High-performance Driving School of Dodge//SRT.